Special Issue on the Ethics of NLP and CL in Computational Linguistics

 Long Papers

 Long Papers present comprehensive and substantial research contributions in computational linguistics and natural language processing.
 These may include novel theoretical models, extensive empirical analyses, or large-scale system designs.
 Papers in this category typically involve deep and broad exploration, with significant methodological or conceptual innovation.
-Each submission is reviewed by at least three experts.
 All submissions are held to the highest standards of technical depth, clarity, and impact.

 Short Papers

 Short Papers report focused, high-quality research findings that may offer innovative ideas, efficient methods, or surprising results that advance the field.
-This track is ideal for compact contributions with strong insights, including well-analyzed negative results or innovative applications.
-Like long papers, short papers are reviewed rigorously by at least three experts and held to the same high standards of scientific and presentation quality.
+This track is ideal for compact contributions with strong insights.
+Well-analyzed negative results or innovative applications are also suitable for this track.
+Like long papers, short papers are reviewed rigorously and held to the same high standards of scientific and presentation quality.

-Page Length: up to 20 pages of main text.
-Final versions may be slightly longer if needed to incorporate revisions or improve clarity.
+Page Length: Initial submissions are typically up to 20 pages.
+Final versions may be up to 25 pages if needed to incorporate revisions or improve clarity.

 Survey Articles (and Proposals)